Convergence of the self-avoiding walk on random quadrangulations to SLE$_{8/3}$ on $\sqrt{8/3}$-Liouville quantum gravity: Moment bounds for the glued peeling process

 \begin{lem} Suppose $c>1$ and $r\in\BB N$.
 Let $T_0 = T_0(cr^2) = 0$ and for $k\in\BB N$ let $T_k = T_k(cr^2)$ be the $k$th smallest $j \in \BB N$ for which $\wh Y^j - \wh Y^{j-1} \geq c r^2$.
 For each $p \in [1,3/2)$, there exists a constant $A_p \geq 1$, depending only on $p$, such that for each $r\in\BB N$, each $c>1$ and each $k\in\BB N$, \eqb \BB E\left[ \left( \wh Y^{T_k\wedge J_r } \right)^p \right] \preceq A_p^k c^p \left(r + (\#\BB A)^{1/2} \right)^{2p} \eqe with implicit constant depending only on $p$. \end{lem}

 The key point of Lemma~\ref{prop-big-jump-recursion} is that $A_p$ and the implicit constant in~\eqref{eqn-big-jump-recursion} do not depend on $c$.
-As we will see below, choosing $c>1$ sufficiently large and applying Lemma~\ref{prop-big-jump} will allow us to cancel out the exponential factor $A_p^k$ in~\eqref{eqn-big-jump-recursion}.
+As we will see below, choosing $c>1$ sufficiently large and applying Lemma~\ref{prop-big-jump} will allow us to cancel out the exponential factor $A_p^k$ in~\eqref{eqn-big-jump-recursion} using the fact that the largest $k$ for which $T_k \leq J_r$ has an exponential tail (Lemma~\ref{prop-big-jump}).